-We will send a preliminary valuation report for you and the acquiring authority to review.
+We will send a preliminary valuation report and issues response to you and the acquiring authority to review.
 This will outline the compensation amount and how it was determined.

-When the preliminary valuation report is finalised, we will issue the determination of compensation to you and the acquiring authority, along with the final valuation report.
+When the preliminary valuation report and issues response are finalised, we will give you and the acquiring authority the determination of compensation, the final report and final issues response.

 This is the Valuer General’s decision on how much compensation you will receive.
 It is the final part of the Valuer General’s formal role in this process.